skhiearth/Blockchain_Dev_SocialNet/notes.md

 3. **Truffle Framework**: Used to develop Ethereum Smart Contracts with Solidity.
 4. **Metamask**: A Chromium based extension; used to connect to the blockchain network.
 Metamask allows us to connect to the blockchain with our personal account, and interact with smart contracts.

+### Project Setup
+Use `trufle init` in the command line or run `git clone https://github.com/dappuniversity/starter_kit project-name` to use a pre-made template.

+In the project directory, the `truffle-config.js` file is used to configure the truffle project like tell it the blockchain we want to connect to.
+Unlike the `trufle init` command, the template expects the contracts and their ABIs in a folder called `social-network/src/contracts`.
+These contracts placed in the folder can be exposed to the client-side application made in the same directory easily.

+We can download all dependencies using `npm` with the command `npm install` while in the project directory.

+### Development server
+We can run the development server with: `npm run start` in the terminal.
+This also opens a web browser tab with the React frontend template.